Free Your Mind (song)

-"Free Your Mind" is a song by American female group En Vogue, released on September 24, 1992 as the third single from their critically acclaimed second album, Funky Divas (1992).
-The anti-prejudice song became a Top 10 hit on the Billboard Hot 100 and a Top 20 hit on the UK Singles Chart.
-Billboard named the song No. 41 on their list of "100 Greatest Girl Group Songs of All Time".
-The track was recorded between December 1991 and January 1992, composed and produced by Foster and McElroy.
-They were inspired by the Funkadelic song "Free Your Mind and Your Ass Will Follow."
+"Free Your Mind" is a song by American female group En Vogue from their second album, Funky Divas (1992).
+The track was composed and produced by Foster and McElroy.
+They were inspired by the Funkadelic song "Free Your Mind and Your Ass Will Follow".
 The guitar and bass tracks for the song were written and recorded by San Francisco-based guitarist Jinx Jones.
 The opening line: "Prejudice, wrote a song about it.
 Like to hear it?
 Here it go!", is adapted from a line originally used by David Alan Grier's character Calhoun Tubbs from Fox's In Living Color.
-An alternative version of the song with different lyrics appears on the 1992 Summer Olympics compilation album Barcelona Gold.